Dream Room

 Celtic Knot

-There are small rugs that cling to the floor.
+Small rugs cling to the floor.

-And the walls are slightly curved, like all the outer rooms.
+The walls are slightly curved, like all the outer rooms.

 On the left wall are bookcases made from a familiar black wood, and a round table/desk.